Sign in

 • Meant only for nuts and spices

-If you need a spice grinder that can handle larger quantities of spices for batch cooking or meal prepping, the Cuisinart Spice and Nut Grinder is one of the largest and most powerful options out there.
-It has a 90-gram (or just over 3 ounces) bowl and a 200-watt motor designed to tackle bigger grinding jobs.
-The powerful motor also makes easy work of larger, harder items, like nuts, seeds, and even nutmeg.
+The Cuisinart Spice and Nut Grinder is one of the largest and most powerful options available for handling larger quantities of spices during batch cooking or meal prep.
+With a 90-gram (just over 3 ounces) bowl and a 200-watt motor, it is designed to tackle bigger grinding tasks.
+It's powerful enough to handle larger, tougher ingredients like nuts, seeds, and even nutmeg.

-However, it worked wonderfully on cumin and fennel, creating an even, fine grind perfect for use in spice blends or adding straight into dishes.
-Just be sure to follow the suggested grinding times noted in the manual for optimum results.
+However, it excelled on cumin and fennel, producing a consistently fine grind suitable for use in spice blends or directly into dishes.
+Be sure to follow the suggested grinding times in the manual for optimal results.

 Capacity: 90 grams | Materials: Stainless steel, plastic | Motor: 200 watts | Dishwasher Safe: Yes for removable parts (top rack only)